-It’s a good practice to designate certain staff members to handle your small parts inventory management.
-The reason here is simple: if everyone can freely take spare parts from the inventory, it will be much more challenging to track it.
+It’s a good practice to designate certain staff members to handle your small spare parts management system.
+The reason here is simple.
+If everyone can freely take spare parts from the inventory, it will be much more challenging to track it.
 That will lead to inaccuracies in counting.

 What’s more, having a single point person can increase security and discourage theft.
 Did you know the average retail theft case costs $1,380?
 If something is missing or the count is not tallying, you'll want to know who to hold accountable.

 You may also want to consider adding other security measures, like installing cameras in key areas of the spare parts inventory room.
 Also, have key staff members physically count spare parts by using counters to keep track of which ones leave the room.

 Most operations managers will tell you that it's a waste of money to stock spare parts for new equipment.
 The logic behind this philosophy is sound since newly installed machines are less likely to break down.

 However, we live in an imperfect world.
 Manufacturers sometimes make errors, and the breakdown of new equipment can happen.
 As a precautionary measure for your spare parts control system, it's wise to stock spare parts with your machine purchase.
 You can ask the manufacturer to give you a list of critical parts you will need to buy along with the new equipment.